-Vermont’s oldest and largest Jewish congregation, Ohavi Zedek Synagogue (or OZ) was founded in 1885 by 18 Jewish immigrants from Lithuania.
-Today we are a community of about 375 families.
+Ohavi Zedek (or OZ) was founded in 1885 by 18 Jewish immigrants from Lithuania.
 Our vibrant, egalitarian and inclusive congregation is committed to embracing tradition while actively participating in our changing Jewish world.
-Our membership consists of individuals and families from every liberal Jewish background: Conservative, Reform, Reconstructionist and Renewal.
-We are a kehilla (a sacred community) where everyone is welcome, including intermarried and LGBTQ families.
-Whether your interest in Judaism is religious, social, educational, or simply about Tikkun Olam (Ohavi Zedek means “lovers of justice”) you will find a home at OZ.
+Our building was one of the first woman-designed synagogues in the US and home to wonderful wooded trails and the historic Lost Mural.
+Our community consists of hundreds of individuals and families from a range of Jewish denominations.
+We are a kehilla (a sacred community) where everyone is welcome, including inter-faith and LGBTQ families, all abilities, races and ethnicities.
+We offer learning and programs for all ages.
+Whether your interest in Judaism is spiritual, cultural or in Social Action (Ohavi Zedek means “Lovers of Justice!”), we hope you will find a home at OZ.
+We are a member of the United Synagogues of Conservative Judaism.
 We embrace our diversity as our greatest strength.

 In 1910 the interior of Chai Adam synagogue in Burlington, VT was gloriously painted from ceiling to floor by Ben Zion Black, who was brought from Lithuania by the congregation to paint the synagogue in the prevalent style of the wooden shuls of Eastern Europe.
 Decades later the synagogues in Burlington merged and the Chai Adam building was sold several times before ultimately being converted into apartment units.
 Much of the painting was destroyed during the renovation but the mural over the ark was covered by a wall and forgotten until 2012 when the Lost Shul Mural was uncovered for the first time in nearly thirty years.

-Now, a hundred years later, we have the opportunity to preserve this priceless treasure before it too is lost to history.
-As we honor the lives of all those lost in the Shoah, we here in the Burlington, VT Jewish community, led by Ohavi Zedek Synagogue, have taken upon ourselves the role of preserving this art and protecting it for future generations.
-We hope that you can lend your support to this cause before the Lost Shul Mural is lost forever.
+Now, over a hundred years later, after countless volunteer hours and significant donor support, we have been able to preserve this priceless treasure before it was lost to history.
+As we honor the lives of all those lost in the Shoah, Ohavi Zedek’s community takes pride in the preservation of this important and beautiful piece of history for future generations.